 - Head up 64-stories and enjoy tasty drinks at Overstory rooftop.

 - Escape to the Hamptons right in the city at this beachy-themed bar

 Check the entire list here and adventure to one of these fantastic rooftops across the city for the most unbeatable scenery and not to mention, refreshing cocktails!

 Mountain Creek Resort is a multi-use property complete with a bike park, ski lodge, zip lines, snow tubing, and our summer favorite: a massive outdoor waterpark.
 Though it’s located in Vernon, New Jersey, it’s less than two hours away from the city!
 Learn more about how you can splash around at this waterpark here.

-Every Wednesday, Thursday, and Saturday through the end of August this summer you can enjoy free kayaking at Brooklyn Bridge Park Boathouse Pier 2 (registration is required).
+Every Wednesday, Thursday, Saturday & Sunday through August this summer you can enjoy free kayaking at Brooklyn Bridge Park Boathouse Pier 2 .
 The sessions only run for 20 minutes but the views are worth it and at the end of the day, it’s a free activity!
 So why not?
 Learn how to make your reservation here.

 NYC’s free public pools are open for the season, but if you’re looking for something more high-end, there are tons of gorgeous private pools to check out too!
 Here are some of our favorites:

 - The Beach at Dream Downtown in Chelsea

 - McCarren Hotel & Pool in Brooklyn

 Unlike your average spots to swim, “Floating Pool Lady” at Barretto Point Park in the Bronx is actually located on a barge floating in the East River!
 Walk across a gangplank to travel between land and the seven-lane infinity pool that boasts incredible waterfront views, along with guest access to locker rooms, bathrooms, and a pool house.
 Read more here.